 Women and gender roles in Colombia

-As a predominantly Catholic nation, people in Colombia are generally conservative, with men and women expected to conform to conventional gender roles.
+As a predominantly Catholic population, people in Colombia are generally conservative, with men and women usually expected to conform to conventional gender roles.
 That being said, there is a growing number of women in business, and they tend to be respected by their male colleagues.

 Like many countries in Latin America, chauvinism or machismo can be a problem.
-Female expats may have to deal with catcalling and harassment in the street, while men might be expected to pay for everything on a date or in a relationship.
+Female newcomers may have to deal with catcalling and harassment in the street, and men might be expected to pay for everything on a date or in a relationship.

 Language barrier in Colombia

-Although the government prioritises bilingualism, the average Colombian does not speak much English.
-This is particularly apparent outside of the major urban centres.
-Learning Spanish will be essential for any expat hoping to integrate and fully adjust to life in Colombia.
+The language barrier in Colombia can be significant, as the average Colombian does not speak much English, despite government efforts to prioritise bilingualism.
+This is particularly apparent outside the major urban centres.
+Learning Spanish will be essential if you’re hoping to integrate and fully adjust to life in Colombia.

-The Spanish of the inland regions tends to be relatively easy to understand, but even expats who speak the language well may find it challenging to comprehend Colombians from the Caribbean coast, as there is a huge range of vocabulary and slang.
-Regional meanings can also vary widely.
+The Spanish of the inland regions tends to be relatively easy to understand, but even if you speak the language well, you may find it challenging to comprehend Colombians from the Caribbean coast.
+There’s a huge range of vocabulary and slang, and regional meanings can vary widely.

 Safety in Colombia